jakesingi/tennis_ratings/README.md

 # Tennis Ratings

 ## Version 1: ATP Men's Singles Ratings, Rankings, and Images
-* The ratings below are the work of my master's thesis and are based on a fully-(Bayesian)[https://en.wikipedia.org/wiki/Bayesian_statistics] (Bradley-Terry model)[https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model].
+* The ratings below are the work of my master's thesis and are based on a fully-[Bayesian](https://en.wikipedia.org/wiki/Bayesian_statistics) [Bradley-Terry model](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model).
 They are similar to [Elo ratings](https://en.wikipedia.org/wiki/Elo_rating_system), but I'd argue they resemble [Glicko ratings](https://en.wikipedia.org/wiki/Glicko_rating_system) even more closely.
 I show in my work that these ratings outperform Glicko (more to come on this later).
+* Only players with 5 or more ATP-level matches played in the last 365 days are listed
+* **Interpretation**: There are 3 "skill" columns, one for each surface.
+Unfortunately they are not sortable at the moment, but as a first step, I've sorted the table by "hard_skill" (players' skills on hard court), as this is the most popular surface.

 ### Updated through the 2022 season.
 Updated monthly(ish)

-* Only players with 5 or more ATP-level matches played in the past year are shown
-* There are 3 "skill" columns, one for each surface.
-Unfortunately they are not sortable at the moment, but as a first step, I've sorted the table by "hard_skill" (players' skills on hard court), as this is the most popular surface

 | rank | full_name                   | hard_skill  | clay_skill  | grass_skill |
 | ---- | --------------------------- | ----------- | ----------- | ----------- |